 Although Department of Justice regulations expressly authorize submission and preclearance of "a change for which approval by referendum \ \ \ is required \ \ \ if the change is not subject to alteration in the final approving action and if all other action necessary for approval has been taken" (28 C.F.R.
 51.20), the County waited until approximately three weeks after the referendum to submit Act No. 549 for preclearance by the Attorney General.
 The Attorney General received the submission on June 24, 1982 (J.S.
 4).
-County proceeded on that date, pursuant to Act No. 547, to hold elections for the offices of County Board members and Superintendent of Education.
-On November 19, 1982, the Attorney General withdrew his objection to Act No. 549.
-Thereafter, on the advice of the South Carolina Attorney General, the Election Commission scheduled a special election for March 15, 1983, to select the trustees of the boards of the two school districts.
-Only those candidates who had filed for these positions during the August 1982 qualifying period were permitted to stand for election.
+August 1982 qualifying period were permitted to stand for election.
 One black and four white trustees were elected to the District One Board; all five trustees elected to the District Two Board are black.
 J.S.
 App.
 5a-7a & n.2.

-2. Appellants sought to enjoin the holding of the scheduled March 15, 1983 election on the ground, inter alia, that the County had violated or would violate Section 5 by:
+2. Appellants sought to enjoin the holding of the scheduled March 15, 1983 election on the grounds, inter alia, that the County had violated or would violate Section 5 by:

-- (1) Continuing to accept filings for the trustee positions after the Attorney General had objected to Act No. 549; - (2) conducting an election for trustees without first seeking authority for a filing period; - (3) conducting an election for trustees without holding a filing period subsequent to the Attorney General's withdrawal of his objection to Act No. 549; - (4) conducting an election for trustees on a date other than that specified in Act No. 549; and - (5) abolishing the office of Superintendent of Education and transferring his duties to the two boards of trustees.
+- 1. Continuing to accept filings for the trustee positions after the Attorney General had objected to Act No. 549; - 2. conducting an election for trustees without seeking authority for a filing period; - 3. conducting an election for trustees without holding a filing period subsequent to the Attorney General's withdrawal c° his objection to Act No. 549; - 4. conducting an election for trustees on a date other than that specified in Act No. 549; and - 5. abolishing the office of Superintendent of Education and transferring his duties to the two boards of trustees.